pmongeon/qsslab/content/authors/kydra-mayhew/_index.md

 ---

 # Bio
-Kydra Mayhew (she/her) is in her final of her Masters of Information at Dalhousie.
+Kydra Mayhew (she/her) graduated with a Masters of Information at Dalhousie in 2022.
 In 2019 she graduated from Dalhousie University with a Bachelor of Arts, focusing in History and Popular Culture.
 Since joining the Masters of Information she has had opportunities to work in teaching and research - something that she hopes to continue into her future as she aims to begin a PhD in the near future, with a focus on measuring research output in history, and the spread of misinformation.